robotology/visual-tactile-localization/README.md

  ```
  void samplePointCloud(std::vector<Point> &cloud,const yarp::sig::Vector &obs_origin, const int &num_points);
  ```
 that create a point cloud by Disk Poisson sampling the whole surface of the object in the current pose set with `FakePointCloud::setPose` and taking the points visible to the observer whose origin is at `obs_origin`.
 It requires a model of the object containing a triangular mesh and not a point cloud (i.e. a Vertex only model).
+The method tries to sample exactly `num_points` points.

 ```
 void getPointCloud(std::vector<Point> &cloud);